edocrippaofficial/mia-platform-ts-template/README.md

 ## IDE tests integrations

 This project uses the official [node test runner][node-test].
-In order to execute Typescript files it has to install ts-node with the `--register command`.
+In order to execute Typescript files you have to install ts-node with the `--register command`.

 ### Terminal
-If you use the packsge.json scripts from the terminal it's already set up.
+If you use the package.json scripts from the terminal it's already set up.

 ### WebStorm
 If you use WebStorm, it's already set up by JetBrains (upgrade to the last version to be sure).